isamu-takagi/autoware.universe/common/autoware_ad_api_msgs/README.md

 ## Routing

-The route message is optional to detect clearing.
+The routing service support two formats.
+One uses pose and the other uses map dependent data directly.
+The body part of the route message is optional, since the route does not exist when it is cleared by the service.

 <!-- link -->